ZoneMinder/zoneminder/README.txt

 o    'id' is the id number or name of the ZM monitor

-o     'action'  is 'on', 'off', 'cancel' or `show' where  'on' forces an alarm condition on, 'off' forces an alarm condition off  and  'cancel' negates the previous 'on' or  'off'.
-The `show'  action merely updates some auxiliary text which  can optionally be displayed in the images captured by the monitor.
+o     'action'  is 'on', 'off', 'cancel' or 'show' where  'on' forces an alarm condition on, 'off' forces an alarm condition off  and  'cancel' negates the previous 'on' or  'off'.
+The 'show'  action merely updates some auxiliary text which  can optionally be displayed in the images captured by the monitor.
   Ordinarily you would use 'on' and 'cancel', 'off' would tend to be used to suppress motion based events.
 Additionally 'on'